 “A spokesperson for Apple declined comment, and a representative of McDonald’s was unavailable for comment,” he wrote.

 Dow Jones Business News, syndicated by Yahoo,

-after the New York Post’s report that McDonald’s characterized the earlier report as “pure speculation” and indicated that there were no deals to announce.
+reported several hours after the New York Post’s report that McDonald’s characterized the earlier report as “pure speculation” and indicated that there were no deals to announce.

 McDonald’s statement was added in an update to this article.